Property Photos & Pricing

 Cooking In Boston With My Mamma Maria And Me!

-Join my family and me in Boston for an extra ordinary culinary experience – in my home town.
-My mom, who everyone calls, Mamma Marie, leads you in hands-on cooking classes creating delicious Italian cuisine.
-Chef, pasta maker and baker, she shares our family recipes and love of food, art and music with each and every guest.
-We welcome you to our kitchen and introduce you to the art of Italian cooking sharing our family recipes.
+Join us in Boston for an extra ordinary culinary experience in my home town where food, culture and art brim.
+My mom, who everyone calls, Mamma Marie, and I lead you in hands-on cooking classes creating delicious Italian cuisine.
+Pasta maker and baker, she shares our family recipes and love of food, art and music with each and every guest.
+We welcome you to our kitchen and introduce you to the art of Italian cooking sharing our family recipes..

 You will create delicate fresh pasta, antipasti, main courses, and desserts – in small groups of four to six guests.
 You’ll discover and enjoy precious wines with my Italian husband and wine expert Rino.
 Rino’s grandfather was a famous wine maker in San Felice a Cancello in Campania.
 Rino is proud of his Italian heritage and loves to share his knowledge.

 Our delicious food adventure includes: two hands-on cooking classes, a Food Lovers’ Tour with tastings and a Chef’s Tasting dinner.
-We’ll visit the North End, stroll Charles Street and walk along the cobblestones of Beacon Hill.
+We’ll visit the North End, stroll Charles Street and walk along the cobblestones of Beacon Hill and Eataly, the .
 Also included is a visit to the Isabella Gardner Museum – home to a major collection of Italian art.
-Mrs. Gardner was a pioneer in entertaining during the 1800s at her Back Bay villa on Beacon Street and is remembered as a Renaissance woman still today.
+Mrs. Gardner was a pioneer in entertaining during the 1800s at her Back Bay villa on Beacon Street and is remembered as a Renaissance woman.

 Tie on your apron and get ready to slice, dice, sip and swirl, while enjoying excellent food and wine with our family!